ajaydhar1/ajaydhar1/README.md

 My name is Ajay Dhar.
 I am a Software Developer and Entrepreneur.

-Over time I will be uploading the full source code for some of my websites here.
+Over time, I will be uploading the full source code for some of my websites here.
 Please feel free to use them however you want!

 Let's try to prosper together : )